Do you want 2017 to be your best year yet? Read on.

 When things aren’t going your way this year (which will happen), commit to finding something joyful to hold onto.
 Whether your challenge is a serious illness, a troubled child, or even just a flat tire, take a few moments to stop, breathe, and look around to find joy in something.

 Joy is something entirely different than happiness.
 Joy is not an emotion.
+NYC is the perfect place to reaffirm your love to one another and renew your vows !
+Whether you got married in New York City the first time around or you are planning a NYC destination wedding for your vow renewal, our team is available to make sure your vow renewal is perfect!.
 Happiness is an emotion and is temporary; joy is an attitude of the heart.
 To have joy in trials is not to deny pain, it is to recognize the fact that they can exist together.
 An expectant mom can go through the pain of childbirth and still have joy in thinking about what is to come.
 She has joy because she has the right focus as she considers the blessing that is coming.
 We have to trust that in the midst of incredible pain, there is joy to come in the future.

 Try to see the good in people.